Frame-Induced Group Polarization in Small Discussion Networks: Theory

-We elaborate upon the nature of the rhetorical function in the context of decision making under risk and uncertainty \citep{PleDieWal2015}.
-Consider an event with two exclusive outcomes --- for example, whether a nation's economy will grow or contract or the winning candidate in an election --- of primary importance to a policy decision such as the level of an investment.
-Group members, even if they have identical utilities with respect to the value of an outcome, may differ as to their assessments of the probability of that outcome and hence prefer different policies.
-The rhetorical issue upon which policy discussion is focused is then the outcome probability estimate.
-In modern theories of decision making, such as prospect theory, not only is utility generally a nonlinear function of wealth (as in classic expected utility theory) but the weights used to combine outcome utilities are also nonlinear functions of probability (reflecting psychological tendencies to over or under-weight probabilities) \citep{Wakker2010}.
-Consequently, the relationship between the subjective probability and the optimal policy will, in general, be nonlinear.
+Essential to our account of group polarization is that the rhetorical function be nonlinear so that rhetorical distance is not uniformly proportional to policy distance.
+In the example in the introduction, the three investors exhibited a nonlinear rhetorical function (a \$1M investment distance is mapped to subjective probability distances of 0.1 and 0.05 for the low and high pairs respectively).
+A nonlinear rhetorical function will be common in decision making under risk and uncertainty in which member policy preferences are combinations of the subjective probabilities and utilities of outcomes \citep{PleDieWal2015}.
+For classic expected utility theory, utility is generally a nonlinear function of wealth.
+Furthermore, in the more modern prospect theory, the weights used to combine outcome utilities are also nonlinear functions of probability (reflecting psychological tendencies to over or under-weight probabilities).
+This ubiquity of nonlinearity implies that the relationship between the subjective probability and the optimal policy will commonly be nonlinear.

-We take the rhetorical issue to be the subjective probability estimate of one of the two outcomes in a binary gamble.
-When the stakes are small, then an individual's wager will not only increase with their subjective probability estimate but do so at an accelerating rate.
-As we show in the Supplementary Material, this convex (upward curving) dependence of wager upon probability arises under both expected utility and prospect theories using an exponential form of the utility function and so is quite general \citep[80-81]{Wakker2010}.\endnote{Unlike power laws, the other main form, exponential utility functions are well-behaved near zero, a possibility in our experiment.} The rhetorical function, however, is how the rhetorical issue depends upon the policy.
-The convex dependence above then yields a concave dependence of the subjective probability upon the wager.
-Thus, the rhetorical function is concave, as required by RIA-based polarization.
+In particular, we consider decisions for events with two mutually exclusive outcomes.
+For example, an upcoming election could impinge to an imminent foreign investment decision.
+The election features two different candidates --- one who seeks to nationalize industry, the other a champion of foreign investment.
+Group members, even if they have identical utility curves, may differ in their estimates of the likely election outcome and hence have favor different amounts of investment.
+The rhetorical frame in such cases is the subjective probability of an outcome (the election winner) that stands apart from the policy (the investment amount).